 The gay rights movement began as simple attempts to gain fair and equal treatment for gay people.
 Over the years, gay activism has grown to be a highly-organized, well-funded movement to change public opinion on homosexuality and establish its practices as mainstream.
 Some of these efforts run counter to traditional moral values and pose a threat to those who want to seek help for unwanted same-sex attractions.

 Gays and lesbians sometimes suffer unjustly and unfairly.
 In addition to their difficult internal struggles, they also encounter the ignorance and prejudice of others.
 Instead of receiving love and support from their families, they are sometimes ostracized.
 Rather than being involved in supportive church groups, they sometimes find themselves on the outside because even good God-fearing people may not know how to react to someone with same-sex attractions.

 Gay people are sometimes evicted by landlords, fired by employers, and even face violent physical attacks.
-They suffer hate crimes are increasing and some people use AIDS as an excuse to show their hatred.1 They are 116 times more likely to be murdered and 24 times more likely to commit suicide than the average person.2 The collective anger over mistreatment and the frustration caused by their internal struggles are powerful forces behind the gay rights movement.
+They suffer hate crimes and some people use AIDS as an excuse to show their hatred.1 They are substantially more likely to commit suicide than the average person.2 The collective anger over mistreatment and the frustration caused by their internal struggles are powerful forces behind the gay rights movement.

 The beginnings of the gay rights movement